DavidZhan23/data-science-project/README.md

 ## Project Overview

-## Dataset Overview
 This project utilizes the dataset titled "Crowdsourced Smarthome Requirements with Creativity Ratings."
 The dataset was analyzed in the paper "Crowdsourcing Requirements: Does Teamwork Enhance Crowd Creativity?"
+This dataset can be found in two website with different information contained, [Zenodo](https://zenodo.org/records/3550721) gives the dataset with some operated data.
+And [this site](https://crowdre.github.io/murukannaiah-smarthome-requirements-dataset/) provides a more original version with questions given.

+I have further investigated on the dataset.
+As this dataset

+## Dataset Overview
 The dataset consists of the following CSV files:

 1. **presurvey-questions**: A list of presurvey questions used to collect demographic information.